 Have you ever read something and thought you just uncovered something so important, yet you have a feeling nobody knows about it?
-That's how I felt.
-Here it is 1030 at night on Labor Day and I stumble across this research that is just blowing my mind.
-So I followed the rabbit trail and before you know it I'm sleepless.
+That’s how I felt.
+There I was, 10:30 at night on Labor Day and I stumble across this research that is just blowing my mind.
+So I followed the rabbit trail and before you know it I’m sleepless.
 My mind is racing.
 Will I be able to implement this?
 It just seemed way too easy.
-I asked myself, if it's really this easy, why is it everybody doing this?
+I asked myself, if it’s really this easy, why isn’t everybody doing this?

 The Importance of Talking to Your Baby